R1 gauge – Remote crackmeter

 • Dimensions

-Length of case with piston and mounting: 18 cm
+Length of housing with piston and mounting: 18 cm

 PA12